DidactHQ/didact-docs/docs/core-concepts/flows/flows-overview.md

         _flowConfigurator = flowConfigurator;
     }

-    public IFlowConfigurator Configure() {}
+    public async Task<IFlowConfigurator> ConfigureAsync() {}

     public async Task ExecuteAsync(IFlowExecutionContext context) {}
 }
 ```

-The `IFlow` interface requires you to implement a few special methods, namely, `Configure` and `ExecuteAsync`.
+The `IFlow` interface requires you to implement a few special methods, namely, `ConfigureAsync` and `ExecuteAsync`.

 ::: tip Dependency injection
 Notice that we are using constructor-based dependency injection where we save the injected dependencies to `private readonly` fields in the class.
 As you likely know, this is standard practice in modern dotnet projects now.
 :::

-### Configure
+### ConfigureAsync

-The `Configure` method is where you define the metadata for your Flow, such as the name(s), versioning, scheduling, and so on.
+The `ConfigureAsync` method is where you define the metadata for your Flow, such as the name(s), versioning, scheduling, and so on.

 ::: warning Dependency injection
 Notice that the method returns an `IFlowConfigurator` object, so it is essential that you inject this object into your Flow's constructor and save it to a field as I have done in the code snippet above.
 Each `IFlowConfigurator` instance is transient, meaning it is isolated per Flow and per instance.